fscelliott/docsdonewell/_posts/2025-06-30-ai-changelog.md

 > New feature: Named anchors for reusable anchor definitions
 >
 > You can now define named anchors and reuse them across multiple fields using the new `anchorDefinition` type.
 This eliminates redundant anchor configuration and enables cleaner syntax when multiple fields share the same anchor logic.

-Commentary: This assumes the reader knows an anchor's purpose, which isn't a given.
-It's also overly verbose given that most technical readers are familiar with variable declaration and reference as fundamental to coding languages.

 > Define a named anchor with `"type": "anchorDefinition"` and a `name` parameter, then reference it in other fields using `"anchor": {"ref": "anchor_name"}`.
 Named anchors work within Conditional methods, allowing you to define language-specific or context-dependent anchors that can be referenced by subsequent fields.
 >
 > For more information, see [Reuse anchor variables](https://docs.sensible.so/docs/anchor#reuse-anchor-variables).

-Commentary: a lot of telling, not much showing.
+Commentary: This assumes the reader knows an anchor's purpose, which isn't a given.
+It's also overly verbose given that most technical readers are familiar with variable declaration and reference as fundamental to coding languages.
 A code example would be much simpler.
 It also misses out on an advanced use case.

 ### My version